Sigmanor/yt-ai-comments/README.md

    - Click the extension icon in your browser toolbar
    - Click "More Settings" to access the full settings page
-   - Enter your API key (OpenAI or MistralAI)
+   - Enter your API key (OpenAI, MistralAI, or OpenRouter)
    - Configure your preferred language, model, and other settings
    - Save your settings